-Sistema Smart Technologies Limited ('the Group' or 'SSTL'), was incorporated on 20 April 1995.
+Sistema Smart Technologies Limited ('the Group' or 'SSTL'), was incorporated on 20 April 1995, under the provisions of Indian companies Act.
+The company is domiciled in India with its registered office located at 121, Doctors Colony, Near DCM Ajmer Road, Jaipur - 302021 Rajasthan.